codefresh-io/docs.codefresh.io/_docs/administration/add-users.md

 toc: true
 ---

 If you have a Codefresh account, you can add any number of users to collaborate on repositories, workflows, and pipelines.
-Adding a user requires assiging a role, and optionally an SSO provider.
+Adding a user requires assigning a role, and optionally an SSO provider.

 **Role**: Defines the user's access level, and is by default set to User.
 The Administrator role has full access to account settings.
 For guidelines on access control, see [Access control]({{site.baseurl}}/docs/administration/access-control/).